Go one page back to find out how to enter in each event.

 The track is lit by various forms of lighting which present a different and surreal skiing experience.
 This event is a huge amount of fun.
 Teams of 4, race around a short 0.5 to 0.7 km loop, only 1 lap each.
 Teams consist of clubs members or just a band of four who want to have a lap around.
 If you're not in a team, just turn up and we will soon have you in one.

 This is a handicap start where skiers previous results are taken into account e.g. the fastest skier starts last.
-After the event as part of the entry fee, the Sundeck Hotel puts on a great lunch & drinks.
+Presentations will be back up at the Sundeck Hotel.

 This is also a fundraising event where all monies go towards XC Skiing.
 Many thanks go to Cliff Wallis of the Sundeck Hotel for running and financing this event.